 On the other hand, we found that some of the layers in the supply chain were not adding value, for example in terms of helping improve quality or provide homeworkers with access to orders.
-The addition of another tier in the supply chain could potentially reduce the money available to raise homeworkers' incomes.
+The inclusion of these additional tiers in the supply chain could potentially reduce the money available to raise homeworkers' incomes.
 In cases where little value appeared to be added, we suggest that these layers could be removed in order to make the supply chain leaner and more cost-effective.